-Did you know that yellow teeth are not a sign of poor dental hygiene?
+Did you know those yellow teeth are not a sign of poor dental hygiene?
 While it’s true that some yellowing can be attributed to poor oral hygiene or other unhealthy habits like smoking, most people have teeth that are slightly yellow or off-white.

 But if you’re looking to whiten your teeth, you may find yourself overwhelmed with all the types of teeth whitening available to you.
 How do you know which ones you can trust to work and be safe at the same time?